AshishSalaskar1/DS_Algo_Playground/Code_Snippets/Go Lang/Notes/basics.md

     fmt.Println("The value of x is %v", x)
 }

-// only check condition is mandatory in the for loop, rest init and post can be written inside like an while loop in case its needed -> but here scope of the variables need to be considered for incrementing and checking the condition x:=0 for x<=10 {
+// only check condition is mandatory in the for loop,
+//rest init and post can be written inside like an while loop in case its needed -> but here scope of the variables need to be considered for incrementing and checking the condition x:=0 for x<=10 {
     fmt.Println("The value of x is %v", x)